Sydney-Informatics-Hub/training-RNAseq/README.md

 The first step is to make a copy of the **training.template** repository, which you will then edit to create your training course.

-Make a new directory where you want to keep your local copy of your course repo, and initilise it as a git repository:
+Make a new directory where you want to keep your local copy of the course repo, and initialise it as a git repository:

 ```
 mkdir /training.course.name && cd !$